Donald Pleasence: Film

 Pleasence admired Sir Laurence Olivier, with whom he worked on-stage in the 1950s, and later on the film version of Dracula (1979).
 Two years earlier, Pleasence did an amusingly broad impersonation of Olivier in the guise of a horror-film actor called "Valentine De'ath" in the film The Uncanny (1977).
 According to the film critic Kim Newman on a DVD commentary for Halloween II, the reason for Pleasence's lengthy filmography was that he never turned down any role that was offered.

 Spoken records and voice-overs

 During the early 1960s, Pleasence recorded several children's-story records on the Atlas Record label.
 These were marketed as the Talespinners series in the United Kingdom.
 They were also released in the United States as Tale Spinners for Children by United Artists.
 The stories included Don Quixote and the Brave Little Tailor.
+He also wrote, directed and narrated Scouse the Mouse in 1977.

 Pleasence provided the voice-over for the British public information film, The Spirit of Dark and Lonely Water (1973).
 The film, intended to warn children of the dangers of playing near water, attained notoriety for allegedly giving children nightmares.